pcbrendel/pcbrendel.github.io/_posts/2019-11-04-my-insight-project.md

 tags: Python scikitlearn clustering
 ---

-Whle at Insight, I had the opportunity to create a data science project that demonstrates my ability to perform an analysis that creates business value within a short timeframe (about three weeks), simulating how data science operates in an industry setting.
+While at Insight, I had the opportunity to create a data science project that demonstrates my ability to perform an analysis that creates business value within a short timeframe (about three weeks), simulating how data science operates in an industry setting.
 For this project I consulted with [Zendo Tools](http://zendo.tools/), a company with an app that helps to track a user's meditation progress.

 The Zendo Tools app is used in conjunction with an Apple watch to record the user's meditation session.
 Afterwards, the app shows how the person's heart rate, heart rate variability, and motion changed throughout the session.
 It also compares these metrics across all of the meditation sessions over time.
 [Heart rate variability](http://zendo.tools/research) is a metric of particular interest because it is known to be associated with a variety of measures of health and well-being and can potentially be improved with meditation.